ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/repl.md

 | **VM** | Compiles to bytecode | Stable |
 | **JIT** | Compiles to native code via LLVM | Nightly |

-This is powerful for learning!
 You can compare how the same expression is handled by each backend.
 Let's run through two examples with all three.

 ### Interpreter Output Example